Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Operator Overloading

 Do not abuse of operator overloading, only use them if their meaning is obvious.
-The operators should be defined in the same namespace and class as the type it overloads, except from the binary operators (taking two parameters) that is encouraged to be declared in a non-member function (however in the same namespace as the class)
+The operators should be defined in the same namespace and class as the type it overloads, except from the binary operators (taking two parameters) that are encouraged to be declared in a non-member function (however in the same namespace as the class)

 ## Declaration Order

 The declaration order in a class should be `public:`, followed by `protected:`, then `private:`.
 The methods and data members should have different blocks.
-Each declaration block should be separated with a blank line.
-It's encouraged to separated with a blank line inside the blocks too for each methods/properties that can be grouped.
+Each declaration block should be separated by a blank line.
+It is encouraged to add blank lines inside the blocks too group relevant method/properties.

-In each declaration block, the order in the following:
+In each declaration block, the order of the following:
-- Using declarations, typedefs and enums
+- Using declarations, typedefs, and enums
 - Constants (static const)
-- Constuctors and assignment operators
+- Constructors and assignment operators
 - Destructors
 - Methods, including static methods
 - Data properties